 The most striking thing about the proposition is the possibility that market provided programs may have too few advertisements.
-While the governments of many countries set ceilings on advertising levels on commercial television and radio, we are not aware of any governments subsidizing advertising levels!20 Two considerations are important in understanding why under-advertising may arise.
+While the governments of many countries set ceilings on advertising levels on commercial television and radio, we are not aware of any governments subsidizing advertising levels!19 Two considerations are important in understanding why under-advertising may arise.
 First, in the two program case, broadcasters must compete for viewers and the only way they can do this is by lowering advertising levels.
-As also noted by Dukes (2004), when the programs are close substitutes, this competition for viewers forces advertising levels below optimal levels.
+When the programs are close substitutes, this competition for viewers forces advertising levels below optimal levels.
+Second, even with two programs, broadcasters have a monopoly in delivering their audience to advertisers.20 This means that broadcasters hold down advertisements in order to keep up the prices that they receive.21